amerlo94/awesome-phd/README.md

 ### Evergreen

-- [A Happy PhD: A blog about doctoral productivity, supervision and wellbeing](https://ahappyphd.org/) - A blog about doctoral productivity, supervision and wellbeing.
 - [The Ph.D.
 Grind](http://bcmi.sjtu.edu.cn/home/niuli/resource/pguo-PhD-grind.pdf) - A PhD Student Memoir.
 - [So long, and thanks for the Ph.D.!](http://www.cs.unc.edu/~azuma/hitch4.html) - Everything I wanted to know about Computer Science graduate school at the beginning but didn't learn until later.
 - [The PhD Grind, and Why Research Isn't Like Sex](http://blog.regehr.org/archives/743) - A few comments on the "Ph.D.
 Grind" book.